-If you’ve built an app that fulfills a personal need or collaborated with a team to build something cool then talking about it in an interview should be an enjoyable experience.
-This is where you get to express all the joys and frustrations you encountered while creating your app.
+If you’ve built an app or project that fulfills a personal need or collaborated with a team to build something cool then talking about it in an interview should be an enjoyable experience.
+This is where you get to express all the joys and frustrations you encountered while creating it.

-There are dozens of ways to talk about your app but at the end of this lab, you’ll be able to cover these 5 major points:
+There are dozens of ways to talk about your app/project, but at the end of this lab you’ll be able to cover these 5 major points:

 At the end of the day, you are a problem solver.
-You noticed a need in the world and your app helped to address it.
+You noticed a need in the world and your app/project helped to address it.
 What was that need?

-App development is about solving problems and the most important question to answer is why you built the app in the first place.
-This should be your starting point when it comes to discussing your app in an interview.
+App/project development is about solving problems and the most important question to answer is why you built it in the first place.
+This should be your starting point when it comes to discussing it in an interview.

 Keep this limited to only 1-2 sentences.
 Don’t get yourself down a rabbit hole where you’re spending five minutes talking about a nightmare roommate experience.

 So we’ve addressed the why.
 This section addresses the how.
-As in, how did you get this app off the ground?
-What were all the components you and your team used to bring your app to life?
+As in, how did you get this app/project off the ground?
+What were all the components you and your team used to bring your app/project to life?

 This is where you get technical.

 Technical Experience/Applications Built portion of your resume?
-You’ll want to summarize those bullet points with a high-level outline of the project without getting too fine-grain during this part of the conversation.
-That way, you leave room for questions when you ultimately dive deeper into all of your app’s features.
+You’ll want to summarize those bullet points with a high-level outline of the app/project without getting too fine-grain during this part of the conversation.
+That way, you leave room for questions when you ultimately dive deeper into all of its features.

 You’ve just covered the why and the how.
 Time for the what!